 Cases of Chargeback Refusal

-There are cases when the chargeback application can be denied.
+There are cases when the chargeback application submitted by a customer is denied.
 This may happen in the following cases:

 - an error in the paperwork, and revision is needed;